anthonysecco/WiCAN-Ford-Transit/README.md

 - Door Ajar (Driver, Passenger, Side, Cargo)
 - Lock / Unlock Commands

 Since door states are available on the high-spec connector and available while the vehicle is off, they're **excluded** from this project.
+It doesn't make sense to monitor them when the vehicle is on because the driver will see that on the vehicle's instrument panel.
+Triggering automations isn't that useful related to door open/close while the vehicle is on.

 For more information visit my repo [Ford Transit Door Interface](https://github.com/anthonysecco/ford-transit-door-interface).